alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 The source code is hosted on <https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela/>.

-The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing an *Ethos-U55* NPU.
+The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing an *Ethos-U* NPU.

-The optimized model contains custom operators for sub-graphs of the model that can be accelerated by the *Ethos-U55* NPU.
+The optimized model contains custom operators for sub-graphs of the model that can be accelerated by the *Ethos-U* NPU.
 The remaining layers that cannot be accelerated, are left unchanged and are run on the CPU using optimized, or `CMSIS-NN`, or reference kernels that are provided by the inference engine.

-After the compilation, the optimized model can only be executed on a system using an *Ethos-U55* NPU.
+After the compilation, the optimized model can only be executed on a system using an *Ethos-U* NPU.

 > **Note:** The NN model provided during the build and compiled into the application executable binary defines whether the CPU or NPU is used to execute workloads.
 If an unoptimized model is used, then inference runs on the *Cortex-M* CPU.